RTEMS/rtems-docs/eng/req/items.rst

 default-by-variant
     The attribute value shall be a list.
 Each list element shall be a :ref:`SpecTypeBuildOptionDefaultByVariant`.
-The list is processed from top to bottom.
+The list is checked two times and processed from top to bottom.
+Firstly, the base BSP name is used to match with a variant.
+Secondly, the BSP family name prefixed by ``bsps/`` is used to match with a variant.
 If a matching variant is found, then the processing stops.

 description
     The attribute value shall be an optional string.
 It shall be the